adiirockstar/trial-matthew-schramm/README.md

 ## ❓ Sample Questions & Expected Answers

 **Q1.
 What kind of engineer are you?**
-Expected answer (grounded in my CV + project README):
-TODO: "I'm a full-stack/software engineer who focuses on clean architectures, pragmatic shipping, and data-informed iteration.
-Recent work: Vue + Spring Boot affiliate system; Next.js RAG prototype."
-Sources: CV, Project README
+Expected answer: I am a full-stack developer with a focus on creating scalable business solutions.
+My expertise spans modern web technologies, including React, Vue.js, Node.js, and Spring Boot.
+I approach projects with a business-first mindset, aiming to transform complex challenges into elegant digital solutions.
+My experience includes building responsive applications, optimizing workflows, and mentoring others in the field.

+Sources: [Portfolio], [CV]

 **Q2.
 What are your strongest technical skills?**
-TODO: Bullets with sources (CV/README/code snippet)
+Expected answer:
+Your strongest technical skills include:

+1. **Frontend Development**:
+   - HTML5 (Expert, 90%)
+   - CSS3 (Expert, 85%)
+   - JavaScript (Expert, 88%)
+   - React (Expert, 90%)
+   - Vue.js (Advanced, 80%)

+2. **Backend Development**:
+   - Python (Expert, 92%)
+   - Java (Expert, 85%)
+   - Node.js (Expert, 88%)
+   - Firebase (Expert, 95%)
+   - SQL (Advanced, 88%)

+3. **Tools & Management**:
+   - Git (Expert, 94%)
+   - Project Management (Expert, 90%)
+   - Scrum & Jira (Advanced, 75%)
+   - Process Redesign (Expert, 88%)

+Your experience spans over three years, focusing on full-stack development and business solutions, with a strong emphasis on creating engaging user experiences and robust server-side solutions.

+Sources: [Portfolio], [CV]

 **Q3.
 What projects or experiences are you most proud of?**
-TODO: One short paragraph + sources
+Expected Answer: The project I am most proud of is the Amplify platform, a location-based social marketing tool developed in collaboration with Impact.com.
+This project stands out for its innovative approach to gamifying influencer marketing, integrating six APIs for real-time geolocation validation and automated campaign tracking.
+I take pride in the responsive dashboards and role-based access control features, which enhance user experience and operational efficiency.
+The project embodies my commitment to creating scalable, user-focused digital solutions that address real-world challenges.

+Sources: Matthew Schramm - Computer Science & IT Student Portfolio, Matthew Schramm Resume.

 **Q4.
 What do you value in a team or company culture?**
-TODO: One short paragraph + sources
+Expected Answer:
+In a team or company culture, I value:

+1. **Clear Communication**: Direct and straightforward interactions without jargon.
+2. **Collaboration**: A strong emphasis on teamwork and knowledge sharing across disciplines.
+3. **Continuous Learning**: Opportunities for personal and professional development, including peer learning.
+4. **User-Centric Approach**: Solutions that prioritize the end-user experience and inclusivity.
+5. **Empowerment**: A culture that supports autonomy while providing necessary guidance.
+6. **Constructive Feedback**: Honest, actionable feedback that fosters improvement and growth.
+7. **Flexibility**: An environment that accommodates different working styles and schedules.
+8. **Innovation and Process Optimization**: A focus on simplifying complexity and enhancing system effectiveness.

+These values reflect my belief in creating impactful, scalable solutions while fostering a supportive and dynamic work environment.

+Sources: [Work-Style Notes], [Academic Transcript]

 **Q5.
 What's your approach to learning or debugging something new?**
-TODO: One short paragraph + sources

-*Note: The live app surfaces source chips under answers.*
+Expected answer:
+To approach learning or debugging something new, I follow a structured methodology that emphasizes understanding the problem thoroughly before diving into solutions.
+Here’s a concise breakdown of my approach:

+1. **Understand the Problem**: I gather all relevant requirements and context to ensure clarity.
+2. **Research Solutions**: I investigate existing patterns and best practices to inform my approach.
+3. **Design & Prototype**: I create a plan and build a proof of concept to visualize the solution.
+4. **Iterate & Refine**: Based on feedback and testing, I improve the solution iteratively.
+5. **Document & Share**: I record my learnings for future reference, ensuring that knowledge is accessible.

+I also prefer hands-on practice, as it allows me to learn effectively by doing.
+Comprehensive documentation is my go-to resource over video tutorials, and I value community learning through discussions with peers.

+This method not only aids in effective learning but also aligns with my values of user-centric design, maintainability, and continuous improvement.

+Sources: Work Style & Values Notes, Matthew Schramm - Computer Science & IT Student Portfolio.

 ## 📚 Dataset Explanation (Why These Docs?)

-The dataset includes 3-4 representative documents: CV/resume, project README, work-style/values notes, and small code snippets with comments.
+The dataset includes 3-4 representative documents: CV/resume, project README, work-style/values notes, and a literature review I wrote.
 These documents were chosen because they comprehensively represent my technical skills, project experience, professional voice, and core values.
 The selection is intentionally concise to maximize signal for retrieval while covering the key dimensions that define my professional identity.

 ## 🏗️ Technical Architecture